avi-01/CodeforcesBOT_CLI/README.md

 # CodeforcesBOT_CLI

-CodeForces Bot to download all the sample test cases of codeforces contest and add them to their directory.
-Also have a sol.cpp for each problem.
-You can run all the sample test cases of problem on your code with one command.
+CodeForcesBot download all the sample test cases of codeforces contest problem and add them to its respective directory.
+Also have a sol.cpp for each problem with a predifend template.
+You can run all the sample test cases of a problem on your code with one command.

 ## Requirements
 This application is coded in js language.
 You need node.js to run the code.